VishnuEaswaran/Fab17-instruct/_posts/2017-03-06-Computer_controlled_Machining.md

 ===

 - Wear goggles when going near working machines
-- Have a safety gloves whenever possible
+- Wear safety gloves if needed
-- Tie your hair properly so that it wont get in the way of a moving parts.
+- If you have long hair, tie it up properly so that it wont get in the way of a moving parts.

 Common errors
 ===

 This is gonna be a very long list as there are many trivial, typical and frequent mistakes which could lead to catastrophic results or stuff for good stories.